Frewacom/pywalfox/README.md

 ```

 ## Troubleshooting
-* Some users have had issues with getting the add-on and the native messaging application to communicate, despite everything seemingly being setup correctly.
-A possbile solution is to install from `pip` with super user privileges, i.e. `sudo pip install pywalfox`, see [#31](https://github.com/Frewacom/pywalfox/issues/31).
-Another solution not requiring a global install is proposed [here](https://github.com/Frewacom/pywalfox/issues/31#issuecomment-645768818).

 * If you updated Pywalfox and have issues, try re-running the setup script as described in [Installation](#installation) above.
 * Check the log in the Debugging section at the bottom of the Pywalfox settings page